nerdyslacker/desktop-web-browsers/README.md

 - [Station](https://getstation.com/) - is the first open-source smart browser for busy people.
 A single place for all of your web applications.
 	- **Engine** - Blink
 	- **Operating System** - Windows, macOS, Linux
+- [Supermium](https://win32subsystem.live/supermium/) - is a drop-in replacement for Google Chrome with privacy and usability enhancements, optimized for legacy and modern Windows systems alike.
+	- **Engine** -
+	- **Operating System** - Windows(XP, 7, 8, 10, 11)
 - [surf](https://surf.suckless.org/) - is a minimalist web browser developed by suckless.org.
 The user interface of this browser does not include any graphical control elements; it is controlled via keyboard shortcuts or external tools, which may manipulate its behavior by setting its window's properties.
 	- **Engine** - WebKitGTK
 	- **Operating System** - Unix-like